ILLIXR/ILLIXR/docs/docs/contributing/style_guide.md

   - header files should have the `.hpp` suffix
   - code files should have the `.cpp` suffix
   - documentation files should have the `.md` suffix
+  - each plugin must have its own header file called `plugin.hpp` which defines the class, this is to make it easier to see all the variables, etc. which could become buried in code otherwise
   - any third party code used in ILLIXR is not subject to the above rules and can keep their original naming conventions

 ### Header Files